orgua/shepherd_v2_planning/26_improve_sw_pru.rst

     - statistics
         - PRU0-Codesize shrank from 161 KB to 99 KB
         - PRU1-Codesize shrank from 131 KB to 91 KB
-        - GPIO-Sampling is now at around 5.5 MHz, the routine only needs 100 ns, 720 ns when writing (was 360, 1500), tasks around it are faster too
+        - GPIO-Sampling is now at around 5.5 MHz, the routine only needs 100 ns, 720 ns when writing (was originally 360, 1500)
+        - pru1-loop takes around 220 to 260 ns on average (with ~30-50 ns debug-overhead), max is 5700 ns
+            - event 1 takes 200 ns
+            - event 2 takes 250 ns
+            - event 3 takes 540 ns (reply-pending-part) without control reply, and 4550 ns with reply (was originally 5200 ns)
+        - pru0
+            - 560 ns for handle_rpmsg(), sometimes 1020 ns
+            - 4340 ns sampling() / harvesting & load
+            - 6860 ns sampling() / emulation
+            - 4220 ns sampling() / vcap
-        - mutex part in buffer-exchange was reduced from 2700 ns to 460 ns)
+            - blocking mutex part in buffer-exchange (handling block end) was reduced from 2700 ns to 460 ns
+            - sampling happens with 100 kHz, every 10 us, but due to pru1 as a trigger, the jitter is at least the min-loop-timing (~200ns) and increases on gpio-value-writing (~900ns)

 pru1

+    - most of the control state-machine should be on PRU0 -> get spi-readout triggered by tmr_cmp1 for high precision readout timing
+    - virtqueue / rpmsg is heavily unoptimized for 2-8 byte transfers (~5 us)
     - timer-defines in config and main are codependent, it would be easier to base them on the CLK
     - clean up timecalc, it seems complicated, at least the naming of vars
     - fast loop could be more consistent if there would be a "continue" at the end of the events